OlgaMuss/BuildBot/LLM Frames Design/frames/quiz_master_marty/FRAME.md

 1.  **IF the user provides a JSON object**: This is a **Structured Test**.
 You MUST use the data from that JSON (`user_input`, `conversation_history`, `frame_memory`) as the context for a single run.
 Do **NOT** use the `memory/memory.json` file.
 After the run, do **NOT** save the memory.
 2.  **IF the user provides a simple string**: This is an **Interactive Session**.
     *   **On start**: You MUST create a new conversation file with timestamp: `memory/conversation_YYYY-MM-DD_HH-MM-SS.json`
+    *   **Student Input Format**: Students provide plain text responses without identifying themselves.
+Marty addresses one student at a time, so the speaker is tracked in `frame_memory.current_turn_student_id`.
     *   **On memory update**: If your logic updates the `frame_memory`, you must announce it and then **write the entire, updated JSON object to the current conversation file**.
     *   **Conversation file format**: Include both the conversation history and frame memory in one file.